-The patch test usually is performed to see if there is a delayed reaction to an allergen, usually a food.
-A small amount of the food is placed in an aluminum chamber in contact with the skin for 48 hours.
-Areas of the skin in contact with the food that have become inflamed indicate a delayed reaction to the food.
+The patch test is typically performed to see if a patient has a delayed reaction to an allergen, usually a food.
+A small amount of the suspected allergen is placed in an aluminum chamber, in contact with the skin for 48 hours.
+Areas of the skin that become inflamed indicate a delayed allergic reaction.

 2500 North State Street